 29. Prepares a variety of instructional materials, as requested by the teacher.

-30. Assists with routine care, including personal hygiene, feeding and other custodial tasks, as required or requested.
+30. Assists with routine care, including personal hygiene, toileting, feeding and other custodial tasks, as required or requested.

 31. Ensures proper maintenance and care of computer lab equipment.

 32. Assists in arrival and departure routines of assigned students.

 33. Maintains confidentiality as it relates to student records, IEPs, student files, health information, etc.

 34. Ensures students¿ wheelchairs; seat-belts or other safety restraints are properly secured.

 35. Observes students¿ behaviors and interactions on the bus during educational off-site experiences and uses the riding time to reinforce classroom learning.

 36. Responds to parent inquiries and concerns by referring parents to the appropriate professional.